 With samba installed we can edit the configuration to allow us to share out the directory /data.
 The location for the file is /etc/samba/smb.conf.
 The default file is, shall we say well documented.
 This makes for a fairly bulky file that is not the easiest to navigate.
 You can expect 300 lines in this file with 90% being documentation.
 I would suggest renaming this file and to copy only the active configuration back.

-The above command is a rather neat way to give a date based extension to a file.
+The above command is a rather neat way to give a sate based extension to a file.
 The resulting file will look like this:

-Now at the root prompt, and in the /etc/samba directory, we can filter the contents of the backup file back into the smb.conf. we can use grep (/bin/grep) for this.
+Now at a full root user prompt, and moving into the /etc/samba directory, we can filter the contents of the backup file back into the smb.conf. we can use grep for this.
+We want to remove the extra comments and blank lines from the file to make it easier to read.
+We use grep, other may oprefer to used the command sed.

 grep -ve ^# -ve ‘^;’ -ve ^$ smb.conf.2103-11-26 > smb.conf